aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

     a = { bar: 42 }
   in
     1 + a.bar
---  ^^^^^^^^^ Rewrite rule: "I can't optimize that! `a.bar` is not a literal `Int` value."
+--  ^^^^^^^^^ purs-backend-es: "I can't evaluate that! `a.bar` is not a literal `Int` value."
 ```

-Because the rewrite rule cannot see the literal `Int` value represented by `a.bar`, its optimization does not trigger.
+Because `purs-backend-es` cannot see the literal `Int` value represented by `a.bar`, its evaluation does not trigger.
 To solve this problem, we need to make it visible.
 The solution is to duplicate code via inlining.

-**To summarize, inlining duplicates code so that rewrite rules can trigger optimizations that were otherwise hidden from its eyes.**
+**To summarize, inlining duplicates code so that `purs-backend-es` evaluations can trigger optimizations that were otherwise hidden from its eyes.**

-#### Code Optimzation Example via Rewrite Rules and Inlining
+#### Code Optimzation Example via Evaluation and Inlining

 Let's see how this works in practice using this example: